Calm54/Tasks/Q4./Steps.md

 These flags instruct the compiler to enable AddressSanitizer and include frame pointers in the generated code.

 4. Configure the project using CMake.
-You can do this by running the following commands in your terminal:
+You can do this by running the following commands in your terminal;
 ```
-bash

 mkdir build
 cd build
 cmake ..
 ```
 The above commands create a separate directory for the build artifacts and invoke CMake to configure the project based on the CMakeLists.txt file.

-5. Build the project by running the following command:
+5. Build the project by running the following command;
 ```
-bash

 make
 ```
 CMake will generate the necessary build files based on the CMakeLists.txt instructions, and the compiler will build your project with the AddressSanitizer enabled.